Professional Resume Writing Services Los Angeles (2x Certified)

 You need to tailor your resume to meet the requirements of companies that are hiring seasonal employees.
 Below are the tips that will help you write a good resume for seasonal employment.

-• Resume presentation - Never give out a folded or rumpled resume letter.
+• Resume presentation - Never give out a folded or rumpled resume.
 Submit a clean copy that is presentable.
 You can print it out using white or ivory resume paper on a laser printer.

 • Stick to the design - It’s important to maintain the standard design format when writing your resume.
 Use a standard font.
 Use bullet points to help you break up long paragraphs.
 Avoid using pictures or graphs.